FAQs – Critical Financial Assistance

 Q: Can you cover my credit card or personal loan payments?

-A: Unfortunately, Operation Homefront is unable to provide financial assistance for military families with credit card or personal loan payments.
+A: Unfortunately, Operation Homefront is unable to provide financial assistance for military families and veterans with credit card or personal loan payments.
 However, you may qualify for other types of assistance if you have any past due essential bills.
 Please check out our Critical Financial Assistance Eligibility criteria to see what types of assistance you may be eligible for.

 Q: When will my case worker contact me?